 For a full-flavoured summer cocktail try adding a splash of vodka.

-Our top picks: Red Fruits
+Our top pick: Red Fruits